cosmos/cosmos-sdk/docs/rfc/rfc-003-crosslang.md

 More details on the specific layout of **message packets** will be specified in a future update to this RFC or a separate RFC.
+For now, we specify that within a 64kb **message packet**, at least 56kb will be available for **message data** and message responses.

 ### Further Specifications